-In order for Tribal Police Officers to become members of LEOFF Plan 2, a retirement compact would need to be negotiated and signed between the tribe and the State.
+In order for Tribal Police Officers to become members of LEOFF Plan 2, a retirement compact would need to be negotiated and signed by the Governor and tribal chair, or designee.
 This compact must include a limited waiver of the tribe's sovereign immunity for purposes of enforcing the laws, rules, and regulations of the LEOFF Plan 2.